 Is something like a management console existing that will enable easy management of the entire solution.

 Yes, management exists in two places corresponding to specific functionality.
 The Empower Agent has its own Management Console for configuration settings, project selection, backup/export schedule, status and setup configuration functions.
 The DataHub and integration can be managed from the web UI of the Tetra Data Platform.

 TetraScience Empower Agent will extract data from Empower package the data on injection level and convert that into JSON per injection.
 This JSON file contains all the important data that customers care about, such as peak table, method, injection, result and etc. It enables visualization, search, customer application, and ELN integration.

 TetraScience has a quality procedure focused on Empower integration that compares data generated from the Agent with data stored in the Empower.

-TetraScience will manage, support, and upgrade the Data Platform as it is deployed in its dedicated AWS account owned by the customer.
+TetraScience will manage, support, and upgrade the Tetra Data Platform (TDP) as it is deployed in its dedicated AWS account that's owned by the customer.
 TetraScience requires the customer to provide assistance in troubleshooting issues that are related to customer business logic.

 - Tier 1, key users (TetraScience will provide runbook and documentation)

 - Tier 2, customer IT (TetraScience will provide runbook and documentation) + (TetraScience)

 Tetra Empower Agent errors can occur at the following two levels, which is where monitoring also takes place: